-John has over 25 years’ professional experience.
-He prosecutes patent applications in the optical, electronic and software fields, with particular expertise in semiconductor device manufacturing equipment and processes.
+The Legal 500 identifies John as a “recommended individual”.
+He has over 30 years’ professional experience.
+He prosecutes patent applications in the software, electronic and optical fields, with particular expertise in semiconductor device manufacturing equipment and processes.
 John’s clients range from large multinationals to smaller start-ups, including firms that have successfully progressed beyond the early stages to develop extensive foreign filing programmes.
 Clients appreciate John’s pragmatic and cost-conscious approach to prosecution as well as his ability to effectively capture the essence of an invention in drafting applications.

 John also handles litigation and enforcement matters, having conducted IPEC and Patents County Court proceedings and assisted in various Patents Court proceedings over the years.
 Many matters have been successfully resolved without recourse to litigation, sometimes making use of alternative dispute resolution methods such as mediation and IPO Opinions.
 John’s approach is to take clear and decisive action early in correspondence to prevent a matter escalating to litigation.